KatrinaHuberJuma/q-cards/README.md

 - [ ] create SomeChillComponent (reason tbd)
 - [ ] staff away photos/statuses
 - [ ] opt out of seeing bug bounty ranking
+- [ ] update to new, sad version of sqlalchemy querying

 ## Explore:
 - [x] Frodo API * Athelia solo quest -> boo, API is unhelpful
 - [ ] CSS Flexbox
 - [ ] React's version of `session`

+## Code Review Questions:
+- Should we be concerned about number of mountings?
+-

 ## Will not use (for this project):
 - [ ] react router